boldbi/boldbi-kubernetes/helm/README.md

        nodeAffinity:
       </td>
       <td>
-       Node affinity ensures that the pods are scheduled onto nodes with matching labels.
+       Node affinity ensures that the pods are scheduled into nodes with matching labels.
 Set this to true if you use node affinity in your cluster.
       </td>
     </tr>
         <tr>